 lebrun

 Serge Lebrun was called Boulon his whole life — Haitian Creole drift from ballon, French for balloon, because as a baby he had been agreeably round.
 Haitian families do this; nicknames given in infancy stay on you in old age regardless of how the shape changes.
-He grew up in Turgeau, the residential neighborhood up the hills above central Port-au-Prince, the son of Georges Marcel Lebrun (Boulogne, France) and Claire Gaetjens (Léogâne, Haiti) — a French-and-Belgian father, a Haitian-and-German mother.
+He grew up in Turgeau, the residential neighborhood up the hills above central Port-au-Prince — Haiti’s capital — the son of Georges Marcel Lebrun (Saint-Maurice, near Paris) and Claire Gaetjens (Léogâne, Haiti) — a French-and-Belgian father, a Haitian-and-German mother.
+His full given name, recorded in the family’s 1937 French consular register in Port-au-Prince, was Edmond Georges Serge — the fourth of Georges and Claire’s nine children.

 His Haitian career arc threaded through four businesses in turn — first a baker in his teens, then a fabric and clothing-materials shop, then a jewelry-and-magazines store called La maison du livre (which his brother Claude eventually managed and bought), and finally a tire and battery store carrying the Englebert and Varta lines.
 When he emigrated to the United States around 1968, Claude took over the tire store and ultimately purchased it from him too.
 A clean Haitian-to-American business handoff between brothers.